Lead Maintainer of GORM, Jinzhu, Awarded a Chainlink Community Grant

 “I’m thankful to receive a Chainlink Community grant to continue my work in maintaining the GORM project, enabling software developers around the world to benefit from the powerful capabilities of Golang,” stated Jinzhu.
 “In addition to helping the continued development of Chainlink’s industry-leading technology for powering more advanced smart contracts, this grant will further support the wide ecosystem of developers that rely on Golang every day to build critical software infrastructure and applications.”

-Through the Chainlink Community Grants program, we look forward to continuing to empower more and more Chainlink ecosystem teams and researchers who are both researching and building key tools and infrastructure that accelerate the development of universally connected smart contracts and secure oracle networks.
-We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make universally connected smart contracts into the dominant form of digital agreement.
+Through the Chainlink Community Grants program, we look forward to continuing to empower more and more Chainlink ecosystem teams and researchers who are both researching and building key tools and infrastructure that accelerate the development of hybrid smart contracts and secure oracle networks.
+We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make hybrid smart contracts into the dominant form of digital agreement.

 About the Chainlink Grant Program